-With Wimbledon in full swing and school holidays looming, thoughts may well turn to tennis courts, and how nice it would be to have your own.
+Wimbledon might have finished, but as summer holidays are just getting underway, thoughts may now well turn to tennis courts and how nice it would be to have your own.
 Quite apart from the joy of travel-free fun for all those budding Andy Murrays and Johanna Kontas out there, tennis courts mean tennis parties with friends and relaxed summer Sundays court-side drinking Pimms.

 Rackets at the ready: Homes with tennis courts

 Does it, though, make economic sense to invest in a court?
 Will it add value to your property, or will it put some buyers off?